 - To reduce pain associated with prolonged pregnancy

 I have a whole post on why an induction might be indicated at 37 weeks.
+I go into this topic a bit in my FREE Beginning Prenatal Class.
+We talk about third trimester testing, that often ends with an induction being recommended.

 What is the Role of the Contractions?